Skip to main content

 Political scientist Chloe Thurston’s research is at the intersection of American political development and political economy and has focused on the development of social and economic policies, interest groups and social movements, institutional change, and historical analysis.
 Prior to coming to Northwestern in 2014, she was a postdoctoral fellow at Johns Hopkins University.
 She has been a Northwestern Public Voices Fellow and a Hewlett Teaching Fellow.
 In 2019–20, she was a member of the School of Social Sciences at the Institute for Advanced Study in Princeton, N.J.

-Thurston is the author of At the Boundaries of Home Ownership: Credit, Discrimination, and the American State (Cambridge University Press, 2018), which received the 2020 J. David Greenstone Award from the American Political Science Association’s Politics and History Section.
-She is also co-author with Emily Zackin of The Political Development of American Debt Relief (forthcoming, University of Chicago Press).
-Her research has been published in Perspectives on Politics, Journal of Public Policy, Studies in American Political Development, and Politics, Groups, and Identities.
-Her op-eds have appeared in Ms. Magazine and in the Washington Post.
+Thurston is the author of At the Boundaries of Home Ownership: Credit, Discrimination, and the American State (Cambridge University Press, 2018), which received the 2020 J. David Greenstone Award from the American Political Science Association’s Politics and History Section, and co-author (with Emily Zackin) of The Political Development of American Debt Relief (University of Chicago Press, 2024).
+Her research has been published in Perspectives on Politics, the Journal of Public Policy, Studies in American Political Development, and Politics, Groups, and Identities.
+Her op-eds have appeared in Ms. Magazine, Slate, and in the Washington Post.

 Current Research

 Policy Feedback’s Limited Effects.
-With IPR political scientist Dan Galvin, Thurston is studying the limited ability of policy feedback processes to cement partisan loyalties, especially in the Democratic Party.
+With IPR political scientist Daniel Galvin, Thurston is studying the limited ability of policy feedback processes to cement partisan loyalties, especially in the Democratic Party.
 Although Democrats have relied on policy success as if it were political success—believing voters would support the party because of its policies—the researchers find that elections are not won by policy accomplishments.
 Instead, political parties need to strengthen party organization.
+They are currently extending their work to understand the political development and complexities of deliverism.

 Selected Publications